Beautiful close up of the Nome II

 Can I use it to record my hardware synths in my DAW?

-Is Nome II suitable for Live usage?
+Is Nome II suitable for DAWless Live usage?

 Definitely, it was even designed for it!
 Where to start?
 Strong metal case, large knob, bright display, remote control, audio metronome, customisable, and more!